-TV is showing blue or black screen
+TV is showing blue, black, or snowy screen

-The TV or receiver is off
+The TV or set-top box is off

 - Try changing channels.